haideraslam/MobiChallenge2019/README.md

 api folder contains api and a few hosted iFrames and services

 iot folder contains iot simulaters and related services to manage push and pull data from iot devices to blockchain and vice versa

+# Deployment

+All the components are containerized and can be run using common docker commands.
+Please see docker-compose.yml file in respective folders for details.

+If you need any help regarding deployment, please send an email to haider.aslam@netsoltech.com